pryv/dev-site/source/faq-api.md

 ## Do you have a test setup where I could experiment with you API?

-You can try out Pryv IO using our demo platform pryv.me: https://pryv.com/pryvlab/
+You can try out Pryv.IO using our demo platform pryv.me: https://pryv.com/pryvlab/